How Danny Sura Did His Own Stunts In 'Vidrohi'

-Mumbai, Oct.
-Oct 19 (IANS) Supremely talented, suave with a sophisticated charm, thats Danny Sura for you.
+Talented, suave with a sophisticated charm, that’s Danny Sura for you.
 A British-Indian actor, Danny has been forever in love with Bollywood and been a part of the entertainment industry for over a decade.

 The actor has worked in memorable films such as ‘Hindi Medium’, the TV series ‘Bose: Dead/Alive’ and the OTT show ’21 Sarfarosh: Saragarhi 1897′.
 And now, he is back in yet another show on Disney+ Hotstar titled ‘Vidrohi’, where he will be seen essaying the role of an antagonist named Fletcher.